This note explains quartz clock movement removal from the case. The following does not apply to quartz units made in Germany or inserts.

 3 1/4″ x 5 1/4″ x 1 5/16″

 Seiko durability in a chiming quartz clock movement.
 Will play either Westminster or Whittington on the quarters, and then strike out the hours on the top of the hour.
 It has an optional autonight silence switch and volume control.
-The clock hands are sold separately.
+The pendulum and clock hands are sold separately.

 Automatic night silence switch